 Wonderman was originally released as a hero for Marvel: Avengers Alliance in Special Operation 10.
 If you completed all 25 tasks, you earned him for free.
-He has since be released for purchase as an evergreen character at the high cost of 200 command points.
+He has since been released for purchase as an evergreen character at the high cost of 200 command points.

-Special Ability (Ion Tamer) – The oddly named Ion Tamer causes this hero to automatically protect allies from any single target attack and increases his attack and defense when he is low on health.
+- Special Ability (Ion Tamer): The oddly named Ion Tamer causes this hero to automatically protect allies from any single target attack and increases his attack and defense when he is low on health.
 This combination makes this character get more dangerous as a fight continues.
 On the other hand, it also makes him very susceptible to blasters and practically requires that you provide at least moderate healing or defensive support for Wonder Man.

-Special Ability (Ionic Body) – Ionic Body is incredibly synergistic with Ion Tamer because it confers immunity to all ongoing damage effects, which is usually the easiest way to defeat protectors.
+- Special Ability (Ionic Body): Ionic Body is incredibly synergistic with Ion Tamer because it confers immunity to all ongoing damage effects, which is usually the easiest way to defeat protectors.
 This is one of the best special abilities in the game and particularly useful against some bosses, like Green Goblin, that use devastating ongoing damage effects.

 Moderate Damage / Self Buff